 Let’s see how you answered:

-That’s two votes real, zero votes fake.
+That’s three votes real, zero votes fake.

+What’s the correct answer?
 Let’s take a wider look:

 Up next, the new puzzler: